Kayenta Arts Foundation (KAF)

 • Policy Statements

-The KAF Board of Directors meets regularly on the fourth Tuesday of each month at 5:30 pm, in Ivins, Utah.
-Board members are expected to attend KAF sponsored events and to volunteer as needed.
-They are also asked to be available for an additional Board meeting, if needed, on the second Tuesday of each month at 11:00 am.
+The KAF Board of Directors meets regularly on the fourth Wednesday of each month at 11:00 am, in Ivins, Utah.
+Board members are expected to support and attend KAF sponsored events and to volunteer as needed.
+They are also asked to be available for an additional Board meeting, if needed, on the second Wednesday of each month at 11:00 am.
 Applications for a term on the Board of Directors are accepted throughout the year.
 Should you wish to formally apply for a position, an application package will be sent to you.
 There will be several casual interviews before the full board makes the determination to add a new board member.

 Thank you for your interest in Kayenta Arts Foundation.